-What Is an ETF Screener, and Which One Should I Be Using?
+What Is an ETF Screener, and Which One Should I Use?

 ETFs, or exchange-traded funds, track the performance of an asset such as bonds, a commodity, a group of assets or an index like the S&P 500.
-Shareholders that purchase ETF securities don't own the underlying assets, but they do have indirect ownership of them through the ETF.
+Shareholders that purchase ETF securities don't own the underlying assets, but do have indirect ownership through the ETF.

 ETF Screener Definition

 When using an ETF screener, the investor usually searches for a particular type of ETF, such as a large-cap stock ETF.
-The investor can then use the ETF screener to display all of the publicly-traded ETFs that are categorized as large-cap stock or a sub-category like large-cap growth or large-cap value, and then have the screener sort the funds by a data subset, such as their expense ratio or historic annualized rate of return.
+The investor can then use the ETF screener to display all of the publicly traded ETFs categorized as large-cap stock, or a sub-category like large-cap growth or large-cap value, and then have the screener sort the funds by a data subset, such as their expense ratio or historic annualized rate of return.